0xcart/artemis/README.md

 ![Configuration](doc/asset/image/configuration.jpg)

 Selecting `launch` will restart your application and stop in `main()` (as described above).
 Selecting `attach` will attach to your currently running application and stop at the instruction currently being executed.
-After selecting and executing one of these configurations pressing `F5` will subsequently default to that action.
+After selecting and executing one of these configurations pressing `F5` will subsequently default to that configuration.

 ### Clean